rajtmana/spark-cassandra-integrations/README.md

 ## Code Sample List
 1. com.rajtmana.spark.cassandra.StarterApp - This is a starter application that is creating some RDDs, reading/writing from/to Cassandra tables
 2. com.rajtmana.spark.cassandra.DataTypesApp - This is an application that is used to create a Cassandra table with various complex data types, save data into those tables and access them.
 The goal is to demonstrate the use of various complex data types and how they have to be dealt with while saving it into Cassandra tables
 3. com.rajtmana.spark.cassandra.MapReducePrimerApp - This is an application that implements a primer version of a typical map/reduce kind of use case.
-The example used here is a bank account transactions.
+The example used here is a bank account transactions of multiple accounts.
 This summarizes various parameters by account such as total of transaction amounts, lowest of the transaction amounts, highest of the transaction amounts, average of the transaction amounts per account.
 The transaction table is created in Cassandra, sample records have been filled in, read the values from the Cassandra tables and did all the activities.

 ## How to Run
 1. Make sure that the code is compiling in your setup.
 For that run ```./compile.sh ```